 26 Leake Street will undertake 3 phases of work; converting 4 separate arches into London’s finest brewery, bar, restaurant and live event space.

 The 1200 capacity venue is currently available as a fantastic blank canvas to hire for events and is hosting the Mandela Exhibition until June 2019.

-Incorporating a destination bar, cafe, open kitchen and two live event spaces, the full 26 Leake Street experience will be available from September 2018.
+The full 26 Leake Street experience will be available from Autumn 2019.

-The #LeakeStLIVE blog offers insight into both urban culture and the local area.
+The blog offers insight into both urban culture and the local area.

 #HumansOfLSA introduces the people bringing Leake Street Arches to life as well as others who are living or working in the area.